ordercloud-api/ordercloud-dotnet-catalyst/OrderCloud.Integrations.Payment.Stripe/README.md

 ### Table of key credit card events

 Card details are collected via Stripe.js in the client.
 Once details are collected, a Payment Method will need to be created either in the client or in your hosted server.
-Once a Payment Method is created, you use that ID in your request body to ICreditCardProcessor.AuthorizeOnlyAsync().
+Once a Payment Method is created, you will use that ID in your request body to ICreditCardProcessor.AuthorizeOnlyAsync().

 | Description | Integration Method | Stripe Documentation | OrderCloud Platform Context |
 | ------------- | ------------- | ------------- | ------------- |